 Procedure for determining the list of emergency numbers:

-- In addition to the emergency numbers/types stored either on the USIM or on the user equipment specified in TS 22.101 [8] clause 10.1.1, the UE shall use the stored Local Emergency Numbers List received from the 3GPP network to detect that the number dialled is an emergency number.
+- In addition to the emergency numbers and associated types stored either on the USIM or on the user equipment specified in TS 22.101 [8] clause 10.1.1, the UE shall use the stored Local Emergency Numbers List received from the 3GPP network to detect that the number dialled is an emergency number.

-- If a UE has a SIM/USIM and has received a list of emergency numbers/types via mobility management procedures as described in TS 24.301 [33] and TS 24.008 [13] when connected to the PLMN using GERAN, UTRAN or E-UTRAN radio access network, or, for a UE supporting access to 5GC, as specified in Annex L, the UE shall use this list to determine if the dialled digits correspond to an emergency call as long as the UE has determined that the list is valid (i.e. UE has determined that it is in the same country when the list of emergency numbers was received from PLMN).
+- If a UE has a SIM/USIM and has received a list of emergency numbers, and associated types via mobility management procedures as described in TS 24.301 [33] or TS 24.008 [13] when connected to the PLMN using GERAN, UTRAN, E-UTRAN or TS 24.501 [52] when connected to NG-RAN or non-3GPP access connected to 5GC , or, for a UE supporting access to 5GC using untrusted non-3GPP access, as specified in Annex L, the UE shall use this list to determine if the dialled digits correspond to an emergency call as long as the UE has determined that the list is valid (see clause 4.1).

-- The UE may also determine that the dialled digits/types correspond to an emergency call based on the list of emergency numbers retrieved by one of the following means:
+- The UE may also determine that the dialled digits and associated types or URN information correspond to an emergency call based on the list of emergency numbers retrieved by one of the following means:

-NOTE: How the UE uses two lists (a list of emergency numbers/types received via mobility management procedures and a list of emergency numbers retrieved via the WLAN or, for a UE supporting access to 5GC, as specified in Annex L) is a stage 3 decision.
+NOTE: How the UE uses two lists (a list of emergency numbers and associated types or URN information received via mobility management procedures and a list of emergency numbers and associated types or URN information retrieved via the WLAN or, for a UE supporting access to 5GC, as specified in Annex L) is a stage 3 decision.

 a) via Access Network Query Protocol (ANQP) procedures defined in IEEE Std 802.11 2012 [47] from the associated WLAN AP upon completing authentication with the trusted WLAN, with management frame protection enabled.